nottombrown/CrystalCavern/README.md

 # Crystal Cavern

-A simple game you play in the freezing cold with a large LED array and an ableton push.
+A two player game that you play in the freezing cold with a large LED array and two launchpads.

 # Concept

-Sit close to the giant screen, bathed in light.
+The two players sit back to back, bathed in light by the giant screen.
 Temperature must be below freezing.

-Each time you lose, you can play again, but you have to give up an article of clothing.
-Repeat until you get too cold to play.
+Players who lose can play again, but have to give up an article of clothing.
+First player to shiver loses.

-Anyone turning blue will be immediately disqualified.

 = Gameplay =

-Hit a note on the grid on the beat create a bright circle.
-The radius is proportional to the loudness of the bass when you the button.
+Hit any button on the grid to claim it.
+You can only claim once per beat, and it has to be exactly on the beat.
+The edges of the screen pulse whenever the beat triggers.

-Each hit paints the wall with a color.
-Colors slowly fade (with some randomness) from the screen.
-If it goes black you lose (and we play a sound).
+If you complete a line of 8 or a square with sides of 3, then the other player has to take off an piece of clothing.

+Again, first player to shiver loses.

 # MVP

 -[x] Basic display of grid
--[ ] Orbs appear at locations
+-[x] Orbs appear at locations
 -[ ] Orbs have pleasing colors
--[ ] Ableton Push creates orbs
+-[ ] Novation Launchpad creates orbs
+-[ ] Show colors on launchpad
--[ ] Size of orb depends on music
+-[ ] Color of lights pulse with music
--[ ] Orbs fade over time
--[ ] Difficulty increases over time
--[ ] Animation displays when game is over
+-[ ] Simple animation when a shape is created
--[ ] Button to reset difficulty
+-[ ] Only allow one square to be claimed per beat
+-[ ] When both players hit the same cube at the same time, it becomes neutral

 = Polish =

--[ ] Hitting a note lights it up on the push.
-If you hit the same note again you can increase its radius.
+-[ ] Guard a piece by holding it
 -[ ] Amulet button - Restart
+-[ ] Allied squares show up together
--[ ] Amulet button - Increase difficulty (in case someone douchey is trying to monopolize the game) -[ ] Animation when some threshold is reached (2 mins in, 5 mins in).
-This tells us to give them a prize -[ ] Standby mode (some cool animation)
+-[ ] Amulet button - Increase difficulty (in case someone douchey is trying to monopolize the game) -[x] Standby mode (some cool animation)
 -[ ] Display logo (blue triangle? blue diamond in orange triangle?)
+-[ ] Waterproofing (play it with your hands in an ice bath)